wp-plugins/simple-pull-quote/readme.txt

 Tested up to: 2.7.1
 Stable tag: trunk

-IMPORTANT: I AM HAVING ISSUES UPLOADING THE PLUGIN FILES TO WORDPRESS.
-I AM WORKING ON RESOLVING THE ISSUE.
 The Simple Pull Quote Wordpress Plugin provides an easy way for you to insert pull quotes into your posts and pages.

 == Description ==

-IMPORTANT: I AM HAVING ISSUES UPLOADING THE PLUGIN FILES TO WORDPRESS.
-I AM WORKING ON RESOLVING THE ISSUE.
-The Simple Pull Quote Wordpress Plugin provides an easy way for you to insert pull quotes into your posts and pages.
+Simple Pull Quote Wordpress Plugin provides an easy way for you to insert pull quotes into your posts and pages.

 == Installation ==